-You are to provide transportation from the airport to the accommodation site or directions to the accommodation site as necessary.
+You are responsible to provide transportation from the airport to the accommodation site.
 In addition, you must provide the Baseball Canada Reps with a vehicle for the duration of the championship.
-You must provide access to local transportation to the Baseball Canada Official Scorer.
+You must provide local transportation (i.e. shuttle) to the Baseball Canada Official Scorer.
+If the Baseball Canada Rep(s) or Baseball Canada Official Scorer(s) travelled to the event via their own vehicle or are local, in lieu of providing transportation you can pay out transportation costs to them in advance.
+This can be in the form of cash, e-transfer, or gas card and the amount is at the hosts best judgment.